How To Create A Lead Magnet That Converts Like Crazy

 And don’t worry, you don’t necessarily need multiple lead magnets.
 In most cases one is enough.

-For example, on Funnel Overload, I offer a single lead magnet and embed a CTA within blog posts.
+For example, on Funnel Overload (now Startup Bonsai), I offer a single lead magnet and embed a CTA within blog posts.
 I used Thrive Leads for this too.

 There are also a bunch of advanced list building techniques you can implement that I haven’t found in any other plugin.